corezoid/documentation/en/quick-start/README.md

 ### Set Parameter

-**Set Parameter** logic allows you to add new and modify existing parameters in tasks.
+The **Set Parameter** node allows you to add new and modify existing parameters in tasks.
 It also allows you to apply various functions to the parameters.

 You can find more on functions that can be applied to nodes [here](https://doc.corezoid.com/en/interface/functions/).